Emma Gorge Trail

 Difficulty: To the half way point the first part of this trail is classed as Blue, relatively easy with some sections of broken rock and riverbed.
 From that point it turns Red and becomes more difficult.
 From the pool to the top the trail becomes less obvious and gets more challenging, this section is recommended for the fit and adventurous.

 Amalia Gorge Trail

 Amalia Gorge is best seen just after the wet season when a mass of waterfalls flow from one pool to the next.
 In the dry season it’s a fairly easy walk with some rock scrambling and ledge hopping involved.
 The trail leads to a waterfall and a beautiful pool half way and yet another pool at the top.

 Difficulty: This hike is classed as a Blue trail, which translates to it being moderately difficult.
 Sections of the trail lead along a dry, rocky riverbed.
 Take a hat and some water as this trail offers little shade.

-This natural oasis is a short walk along a trail, which leads you through dense livistonia palms to a series of rocky thermal pools.
+This natural oasis is a short walk along a trail, which leads you through dense Livistona Palms to a series of rocky thermal pools.
 Set at the base of sheer cliffs these thermal springs are the perfect place to relax and restore amongst the region’s local vegetation.
-It’s worth noting that Zebedee Springs is closed in the afternoon so plan your morning around a visit to the Springs so you don’t miss out on this most popular of attractions.
+It's worth noting that Zebedee Springs is only open between 7:00am and 12:00pm so plan your morning around a visit to the Springs so you don’t miss out on this most popular of attractions.

 Difficulty: Easy walk along a well shaded path, just look out for the slippery rocks near the pools.